SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_infos.rst

 	:align: center

 .. centered::
-	**"Quality Info" page**
+	*"Quality Info"* page

 .. note::
 	It is possible to change **Double nodes tolerance**, which will be used upon consequent pressing *Compute* button.
-The default value of the tolerance can be set via the :ref:`dbl_nodes_tol_pref` preferences.
+The default value of the tolerance can be set via the :ref:`Quality controls <dbl_nodes_tol_pref>` preferences.

 .. note::
 	For performance reasons, all quality control values for big meshes are computed only by demand.
 For this, press the *Compute* button.
-Also, values are automatically computed if the number of nodes / elements does not exceed the :ref:`auto_control_limit_pref` set via the :ref:`mesh_information_pref` preferences (zero value means that there is no limit).
+Also, values are automatically computed if the number of nodes / elements does not exceed the :ref:`Automatic controls compute limit <auto_control_limit_pref>` set via the :ref:`Mesh information <mesh_information_pref>` preferences (zero value means that there is no limit).

 .. note::
 	The plot functionality is available only if the GUI module is built with Plot 2D Viewer (option SALOME_USE_PLOT2DVIEWER is ON when building GUI module).

-See the :ref:`tui_viewing_mesh_infos`.
+See the :ref:`TUI Example <tui_viewing_mesh_infos>`.